Encinitas public recreation

 A constructive local resource.

-This site is maintained by a local parent interested in practical community access to public recreational facilities during non-school hours.
+This site is maintained by Jeff Sherin, a Cardiff resident and SDA parent advocating for practical community access to public recreational facilities during non-school hours.

 The goal is to support a constructive conversation among SDUHSD, the City of Encinitas, and community members.